 “What I really like is working on real applications that benefit people.
 So if I can help the forestry department better understand their hill slope saturation data and they can then better understand how to prepare plants for a drought — then that has helped somebody,” he says.

 Being at OSU has also allowed him to teach at many different levels from middle school outreach programs through graduate school.
 Bailey loves the whole spectrum of teaching — from getting pre-teen girls interested in computers at the OSU Saturday Academy to harnessing the “energy and enthusiasm” of 20-year-olds.
-And his skills have been recognized by nine university teaching awards and two educational outreach awards.
+And his skills have been recognized by 11 university teaching awards and two educational outreach awards.